core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * In the Common Context of the Group OSCORE Security Context, the parameter AEAD Algorithm and the parameter Pairwise Key Agreement Algorithm are not set (see {{Section 2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 2.1.10 of I-D.ietf-core-oscore-groupcomm}}).

-   * Consistently, when building the two OSCORE external_aad structures to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the elements 'alg_aead' and 'alg_pairwise_key_agreement' within the 'algorithms' arrays are set to the CBOR simple value `null` (0xf6).
+   * Aligned with the previous point, when building the two OSCORE external_aad structures to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the elements 'alg_aead' and 'alg_pairwise_key_agreement' within the 'algorithms' arrays are set to the CBOR simple value `null` (0xf6).

 * 'srv_cred': this element is a CBOR byte string, with value the original byte serialization of the server's authentication credential used in the OSCORE group.
 In particular, the original byte serialization complies with the format specified by the 'cred_fmt' element of 'gp_material'.